Your membership has expired

 Power output: 3,000 to 8,500 watts

-Price range: $400 to $1,500
+Price range: $400 to $2,700

 Fuel needs: 12 to 20 gallons of gasoline per day

 Pros: Portable generators are much cheaper to buy and install.
-When a large portable model is connected to your home’s circuit-breaker panel with a transfer switch, it can power almost as much as a home standby generator.
+When a large portable model is connected to your home’s circuit breaker panel with a transfer switch, it can power almost as much as a home standby generator.
 Both large and small units have built-in outlets to power appliances with suitable extension cords if you haven’t installed a transfer switch.
 Smaller inverter units can also be used for camping or tailgating.

 Cons: You need to wheel your generator out of storage, connect it to your transfer switch, and fire it up each time there’s an outage.
 Portable models also require you to store large quantities of gasoline mixed with fuel stabilizer to get through a prolonged outage.
-They tend to be noisier and have a lower output than home standby models, too.
+They tend to be noisier and have a lower output than home standby models.

 Safety Features on Portable Generators

 To reduce the risk of carbon monoxide (CO) poisoning, new generators often feature a built-in sensor that triggers an automatic shutoff if CO builds up to dangerous levels in an enclosed space.
 Some models also have engines that emit less CO.
-Recent test data from CR shows that these safety features probably save lives.
-All portable models in our ratings have one or both of these features.
-Consumer Reports recommends portable generators only if they pass our CO safety technology test.

 But our findings also reveal hazardous gaps that automatic shutoffs fail to address, reinforcing why it’s critical to follow safety guidelines even if your generator is equipped with CO safety features.